-Once every three years, Nemours conducts a CHNA in order to comply with requirements in the Affordable Care Act.
+Once every three years, Nemours conducts a CHNA to comply with requirements in the Patient Protection and Affordable Care Act.
 The CHNA allows Nemours to obtain a comprehensive data set on the health status, behaviors and needs of children in our CHNA five-county total service area (TSA), which includes the three counties in the state of Delaware (New Castle, Kent and Sussex), as well as Chester and Delaware counties in Pennsylvania.
 This data set then allows us to develop a focused plan to address community health needs.
 We began this process in 2012-2013 and continued with a new CHNA in 2016.
-The report that follows reflects the progress made on the priorities set forth in the 2016 CHNA Implementation Plan in 2017.
+The report that follows reflects the progress made on the priorities set forth in the 2016 CHNA Implementation Plan in 2019.

-Nemours engaged Professional Research Consultants, Inc., to conduct our needs assessment, which comprised both qualitative and quantitative data, including a customized local child and adolescent health survey, key informant online survey, public health data, vital statistics data, and other benchmark data on the health of children in the Delaware Valley.
-Analysis of these 2016 CHNA data resulted in the following eight areas of opportunity, which represent the significant health needs of children in our TSA:
+Nemours engaged Professional Research Consultants, Inc., to conduct our needs assessment.
+It was composed of both qualitative and quantitative data, including a customized local child and adolescent health survey, key informant online survey, public health data, vital statistics data and other benchmark data on the health of children in the Delaware Valley.
+Analysis of the 2016 CHNA data resulted in the following eight areas of opportunity, which represent the significant health needs of children in our TSA:

-- access to health services
+- access to health care services

 - mental health

-- asthma & other respiratory conditions
+- asthma and other respiratory conditions

-- & weight
+- nutrition, physical activity and weight

+- substance abuse

+- vision, hearing and speech conditions

-potentially disabling conditions
+- infant and child health - potentially disabling conditions